 Taking the Train to Eastern Canada

-Rail travel makes the mundane task of getting from Point A to Point B part of your journey an adventure.
+Rail travel makes the mundane task of getting from Point A to Point B part of your adventure.
 It’s also an excellent option for international visitors who fly into Montreal because it allows you to see so much more of Canada’s beautiful Atlantic coastline.

-VIA Rail, the main Canadian rail company, markets a rail line perfect for getting from Montreal to Eastern Canada, called The Maritime Way.
+VIA Rail, the main Canadian rail company, markets a rail line perfect for getting from Montreal to Eastern Canada called The Maritime Way.
 Once you arrive in Moncton or Halifax, all you have to do is rent a car!